wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-identity-defend-attacks/includes/investigate-attacks.md

 ## Investigate entities

 An entity is a user, computer, or device within a domain.
-With Microsoft Defender for Identity, you’ll get a detail page for each entity in a domain.
+With Microsoft Defender for Identity, you'll get a detail page for each entity in a domain.
 It that contains detailed information, including the resources they have access to, and their history.
 The profile page uses the Microsoft Defender for Identity logical activity translator that can look at a group of activities occurring (aggregated up to a minute) and group them into a single logical activity to give you a better understanding of the actual activities of your users.